brodybits/cordova-sqlite-evmax-legacy-exp-free/README.md

 XXX TBD OTHER ISSUES:
 - possible crash in certain cases of inline BLOB values on iOS/macOS
-- this plugin version now returns invalid error code & inconsistent error message on iOS/macOS
+- this plugin version now returns invalid error code & inconsistent error message on iOS/macOS (TBD CHECK VERIFICATION on Android)
 - INSERT or IGNORE result in case of constraint violation reports INCORRECT insertId value (-1) on iOS/macOS

+__XXX TBD OTHER MAJOR TODO(S):__
+- Roll Android sqlite access performance enhancements from cordova-sqlite-evcore into this plugin version

 ## About this plugin version branch

 TBD

-iOS/macOS only

-Android & Windows platforms are NOT supported, disabled in plugin.xml
+Windows platform is NOT supported, disabled in plugin.xml

 ~~This is the common version branch which supports the most widely used features and serves as the basis for the other versions.~~